jergra/react-native-tinder-vercel/readme.txt

 to start locally:
-    double cick on index.html in Windows Explorer a blank green page will open
+    double cick on index.html in Windows Explorer a blank blue page will open
     in the console will be the message:
         Prevented navigation to
         “exp://exp.host/@jergra43/react-native-tinder” due to an unknown protocol.